 Shopify and Amazon are two big names in e-commerce that no online businesses would want to overlook.

 Every month, over 206 million people visit Amazon in the US alone.
 That's more than twice the population of Germany.
 Meanwhile, Shopify has been powering over 1,000,000 businesses worldwide.
-As of October 2019, nearly 300 million consumers have bought from Shopify merchants, which grew by 37% from last year.

 No wonder many online stores consider increasing their brand presence on the two gigantic e-commerce platforms.